PietroPan/TrazAqui/README.md

+Project carried out within the discipline of Object Oriented Programming  Computer Software Engeneiring masters degree at the University of Minho.

 # TrasAqui

-Project carried out within the discipline of Object Oriented Programming of the Computer Software Engeneiring masters degree at the University of Minho.

 Delivery service simulator writen in Java